 Quasimodo's other grand prix offspring include Duc D'Arsouilles, Heartbreaker 4, Jewel's Carat and Comte D'Arsouilles and Dauphin de Muze, and he has six licensed sons.

 - Additional Information

-Chilled/Frozen Chilled or frozen Stud VDL Stud WFFS status Clear (N/N) Studbook BWP Approved for AES, BWP, Hanoverian, KWPN, Oldenburg Year of Birth 1993 Colour Bay Height 170 cm
+Chilled/Frozen Frozen only Stud VDL Stud WFFS status Clear (N/N) Studbook BWP Approved for AES, BWP, Hanoverian, KWPN, Oldenburg Year of Birth 1993 Colour Bay Height 170 cm